 Each room made their own decorations, but to decorate the "Great Room" the children made snowflakes from tissue paper and we wrote their guests names on them in glitter.
 The afternoon of the event we filled balloons with helium and attached the snowflakes to them with different lengths of ribbon.
 We let these go in the room and they floated to the ceiling.
 We held our sing along under "falling snowflakes" and each guest took home a souvenir with their name on it!

 Comments: Several parents remarked how nice it was to have something fun to do at a time of the year when not much is going on.

 " Ice Block Designs"

-by freezing water in empty one gallon milk containers).
-When the
+(We made them by freezing water in empty one gallon milk containers).

 Comments: If possible, give each child his or her own block of ice.
 They love watching the changes that occur as the blocks melt away!